WapRe/Python/Projects/README.md

 ## Projects

-Some code uploads from exercises, studing or personal projects that I want to be saved as long as i progress.
+Some code uploads from exercises, studing or personal projects that I want to be saved as long as I progress.